luc-vocab/steelplate-cryptocurrency/README.md

 # Steel Plates

+Here is one way to stamp your recovery seed onto metal plates.
+Please scroll down to see alternative methods.

 These steel plates are designed to have a BIP39 24 (or 25) word passphrase stamped onto them, using a letter punch kit, to allow recovery of crypto currency private keys.
 Whether for use with a software wallet, or a hardware wallet like the Trezor, having the recovery passphrase stamped onto corrosion-proof and fire-proof metal plates minimizes the risk of loss of private keys.

 The plates can be ordered from [Lasergist](http://lasergist.com) using instructions below.
 They are laser-cut from 3mm stainless steel or any other thickness available on lasergist.
 Technically, the middle plate is the only one required and has laser markings indicating passphrase word ordering.
 By having additional plates cut, the passphrase can be hidden from sight and zipties can be added to prevent tampering.
 It also increases the weight of the whole assembly (close to 1kg with 3x 3mm plates) which helps prevent accidental misplacement.